a66as/StateBasedTestCaseGeneration/README.md

 * Guards must be satisfied manually.

 ### What is Implemented? ###
--Reading of State Machine
+* Reading of State Machine
--Transition Tree Generation
+* Transition Tree Generation
-- Test case Generation according to various criteria (Not Done yet) Following are the main functionality of the project:
+* Test case Generation according to various criteria (Not Done yet) Following are the main functionality of the project:

 #### Structural Coverage (Not Done Yet) ####